As an Occupational Therapist you can work with people of all ages on the activities they want or need to do.

 This program is for occupational therapists who have a master’s degree and are interested in obtaining an OTD.

-Entry Level Master of Science in Occupational Therapy (MSOT) – Leesburg Campus
+Entry Level Master of Science in Occupational Therapy (MSOT) – Loudoun

-This program is for individuals who have bachelor’s degree and are interested in obtaining a master’s degree in Occupational therapy.
+This program is for individuals who have a bachelor’s degree and are interested in obtaining a master’s degree in occupational therapy.

-COTA Associates to Master of Science in Occupational Therapy (MSOT) – Leesburg Campus
+COTA Associates to Master of Science in Occupational Therapy (MSOT) – Loudoun and Winchester

-This program is for high school students who are interested in becoming an occupational therapist by attending Shenandoah University Undergraduate 3 years and then transitioning to the Entry Level Doctorate Program.
+This program is for high school students who are interested in becoming an occupational therapist by attending Shenandoah University as an undergraduate student for 3 years and then transitioning to the Entry Level OTD, or attending as an undergraduate student for 2.5 years then transitioning to the Entry Level MSOT Program.

 Shenandoah University Articulation Agreement

-This articulation agreements provides a simplified, guaranteed admissions process for a limited number of undergraduate students from Shenandoah University.
+This articulation agreement provides a simplified, guaranteed admissions process for a limited number of undergraduate students from Shenandoah University.

 NOVA Community College Articulation Agreement

-This articulation agreements provides a simplified, guaranteed admissions process for a limited number of undergraduate students from NOVA Community College.
+This articulation agreement provides a simplified, guaranteed admissions process for a limited number of undergraduate students from Northern Virginia Community College (NOVA).

 Contact Us